merative/acd-containers/src/pages/migration/considerations.md

 - Once the migration is complete and your old ACD instance is removed, the former `Acd` custom resource belonging to the `wh-acd.ibm.com` group should be deleted.
 - For image access:

-  - Images for IBM Watson Annotator for Clinical Data are available from the IBM Entitled Registry through December 31, 2022.
+  - Images for IBM Watson Annotator for Clinical Data are available from the IBM Entitled Registry through March 31, 2023.
   - Images for Merative Annotator for Clinical Data are available from the Azure Active Directory ACD registry.
   - To help ensure all ACD images are available during this migration period, January, April, and June [2022 versions](https://github.com/merative/acd-containers/blob/master/CHANGELOG.md#releases-from-ibm) of the IBM ACD releases from IBM have been mirrored to the ACD registry.
 See [Using Image Mirroring](/installing/using-image-mirroring) for details on mirroring.
   - Credentials for the ACD registry can be used to pull either Merative or IBM ACD images, once an ACD registry pull secret is configured and mirroring is configured for the IBM registry sources.